 Approximately 1% of all angiosperm species are parasitic, with some genera being particularly speciose such as Pedicularis (c.a.
 650sp), Euphrasia (c.a.
 246-350sp), and Thesium (c.a.
 300sp) (refs).
+Parasitic plants are defined by the formation of a structure called the haustorium, which is used to extract water and soluble nutrients from the host plant (ref).
+The haustorium can attach either to roots (e.g. Orobanche; ref) or shoots (e.g. Viscum ref), or rarely the haustorium is present inside the plant itself (e.g. endoparasitic Pilostyles; ref).
+There are two types of parasitic plants – hemiparasites which retain photosynthetic competency, and holoparasites which are devoid of chlorophyll and entirely dependent on host plants (ref).
+Host species range and identity varies widely between parasitic plants, and some generalists can parasitise more than 100 host plant species (e.g. Amyema miquelii), while others specialise on a single or few host plants (e.g. Epifagus virginica on Fagus grandiflora; ref).

 How different host species may influence parasitic plant phenotypes however, has been little explored in relation to taxonomic complexity (ref).
 Yet it is well known that different host species can dramatically impact the growth, development, and evolution of parasitic plant individuals (ref).
 There are two main ways in which the parasitic lifestyle may contribute to taxonomic complexity.
-Firstly, parasitic plant species may show phenotypic plasticity when utilising different host species, which may be substantial enough to confuse species identification.
-For example, a suite of traits used in species discrimination in the Orobanchaceae, including corolla length, node to first flower, and plant height all vary in relation to host quality.
+Firstly, parasitic plant species may show phenotypic plasticity when utilising different host species, which may be substantial enough to confuse species identification (ref).
+For example, a suite of traits used in species discrimination in the Orobanchaceae, including corolla length, node to first flower, and plant height all vary in relation to host quality (ref).
 Secondly, differential host use can drive the evolution of cryptic taxa, which has been seen in the plant genus Orobanche, which specialise on different host species (ref).

-The genus Euphrasia:
+Euphrasia and the British flora:

 The genus Euphrasia (eyebrights) are a large group of 260 hemiparasitic plant species in the Orobanchaceae (ref).
 The hemiparasitic condition is scattered throughout the plant phylogeny (ref) and is characterised by the ability of a plant to form a haustorium to draw nutrients and water from a host plant, while simultaneously being able to photosynthesise.
-Euphrasia were chosen as a focal group in the study of taxonomic complexity for a number of reasons.
-Firstly, the taxonomic complexity of Euphrasia in the UK is reflected in the hundreds of taxon names littered in the taxonomic literature (ref), and in the great diversity of morphologies found in the field.
+The taxonomic complexity of Euphrasia in the UK is reflected in the hundreds of taxon names littered in the taxonomic literature (ref), and in the great diversity of morphologies found in the field.
 They also exhibit rampant hybridisation, with 69 hybrid combinations reported to date, and have high rates of selfing in small flowered species (ref).
 The possession of two different ploidy levels in the UK species (2n=2x=22 and 2n=4x=44) allows for the integration of ploidy into hybridisation and morphological data.
 In addition, being generalist parasites, Euphrasia can gain benefit from a wide variety of plant species which in turn impact the morphology, growth, and fitness of the parasitic Euphrasia plants.
 Lastly, from a horticultural point of view, Euphrasia are easily brought into cultivation, and their annual life history facilitates experimental work within the timeframe of a PhD.

+[British flora section here]

 Questions, aims, and approaches: